-At Auto-Trail we have tried to go further than any other motorhome manufacturer to protect your investment.
-Make it difficult for the thief by protecting your motorhome and its contents.
+At Auto-Trail we have tried to go further than any other Motorhome manufacturer to protect your investment.
+Make it difficult for the thieves by protecting your Motorhome and its contents.

-Always lock all doors and windows when leaving vour vehicle, even if it is left for a short period of time.
+Always lock all doors and windows when leaving your vehicle, even if it is left for a short period of time.